 Sparks Campus: Building C

-WHAT: Participate in Game Days in The Writing Center to stretch your critical thinking skills, vocabulary, and creativity (Bananagrams, Scrabble, Madgab, Catch Phrase, Chess, etc.).
+Participate in Game Days in The Writing Center to stretch your critical thinking skills, vocabulary, and creativity (Bananagrams, Scrabble, Madgab, Catch Phrase, Chess, etc.) starting either June 1 or 3, depending on your campus.

 Dr. Emily Cosgrove